chobolife/study_english/bread_barbershop/Season_1/15_The_Magic_Scissors.md

 - Huh? what?
 - Overnight you became really good at this.
 Customers have been requesting your services.
 - Uh I...
 - I guess Wilk's finally ready to try his hand at this.
-After all it's only natural he's good, he was trained by me.
+After all, it's only natural he's good, he was trained by me.
-- From what I saw yesterday the student has become the Master I think.
+- From what I saw yesterday, the student has become the Master I think.
 - What now?
 - Just beginner's luck.
 * * *